Trusted WordPress tutorials, when you need them most.

 define('WP_SITEURL','http://example.com');

-Don’t forget to replace example.com with your own domain name.
 You also need to keep in mind that search engines treat www.example.com and example.com as two different locations (See www vs non-www – Which one is better for SEO?).
-If your site is indexed with www prefix then you need to add your domain name accordingly.

-Change Uploads Directory Using wp-config.php
+Changing Uploads Directory Using The wp-config.php File

 define( 'UPLOADS', 'wp-content/media' );

 Note that the uploads directory path is relative to the ABSPATH automatically set in WordPress.
 Adding an absolute path here will not work.
-See out detailed guide on how to change default media upload location in WordPress for more information.

 Disable Automatic Updates in WordPress

-Adding this single line of code to your wp-config.php file will disable all automatic updates on your WordPress site.
+Adding this single line of code to your wp-config.php file will disable all automatic updates on your WordPress site:

 define( 'WP_AUTO_UPDATE_CORE', false );